There’s a new buzzword on the minds of sales managers across the country: sales enablement.

 The problem is that there’s a growing sea of content readily available and anyone with a keyboard, a monitor, and an internet connection can create and distribute with the click of a button.
 Consumers have come to ignore the majority of what they see online, so your content has to catch and hold their attention.

 In order to stand out, companies need a lot of content.
 Sales and marketing teams must work together to create and curate personalized content that speaks directly to consumers.
-Without a good CMS, this process is nearly impossible.
+Without a good CMS and lead capture page strategy this process is nearly impossible.

 You need to be able to provide relevant content at different steps in the buyer journey.
 If the buyer is just looking for information on a particular product, hitting them with sales copy is not the answer.